Opinion: The Warriors Could Easily Win The NBA Title If They Trade For This Player

 The Golden State Warriors are off to an exceptional start to the 2021-22 NBA season.

-They have a 21-4 record in their first 25 games of the season, which is tied with the Phoenix Suns for the top seed in the Western Conference and the best record in the entire NBA.
+They have a 22-5 record in their first 27 games of the season, which is the most wins in the entire NBA.

 On Tuesday, Shams Charania and Bob Kravitz of The Athletic reported that the Indiana Pacers have been "receptive to trade talks centered on Caris LeVert and either Domantas Sabonis or Myles Turner."